gwu-libraries/social-feed-manager/README.md

         5 */2 * * * cd /sfm/social-feed-manager && /sfm/social-feed-manager/ENV/bin/python /sfm/social-feed-manager/sfm/manage.py user_timeline

-* once you fetch one or more user timelines, you can pre-process the data that the home page sparklines with "dailycounts", which you could run as a nightly cronjob like the above, or from the commandline:

-        % ./manage.py dailycounts

 * use the admin UI to add a Rule, which specifies follow, track, or locations to use to poll from twitter's statuses/filter function. then you can poll with the filterstream command, which will write out gzipped files at intervals